 Many lens filters in today’s digital society have been made redundant.
-Most cameras and/or post-processing tools now includes features for correcting white balance, for softening, or for various special effects.
+Most cameras and/or post-processing tools now include features for correcting white balance, for softening, and for various special effects.
 But there are still some effects that simply cannot be reproduced without the use of filters.
 Here we give you an overview of the most essential filters that every photographer should learn to use.

 Using Lens Filters

-A small filter may be deployed outside to the lens and provide reinforcing or fun effects.
-The filters had their hay days when people where still photographing with film.
+A small filter may be applied to the lens to provide reinforcing or fun effects.
+Filters had their hay day when people where still photographing with film.
 Digital imaging had at that time not come that far, and we used different filters to get the desired effect instead.

 For that reason, many associate the use of filters with a clear image manipulation.
 However the most common filters do not provide such drastic results.
 They are used simply to reinforce the individual effects, such as light phenomena.

-A polarizing filter is probably the most known and used by all filters, and not without reason.
+A polarizing filter is probably the most known and used of all filters, and not without reason.
 This filter works much like putting a pair of sunglasses in front of the lens.
 It eliminates reflections, glass, shiny surfaces and water, and thus enables you to photograph what is behind a window or under the water, rather than a surface full of reflections.
-Polarizing filter also contributes to greater contrast and more saturate colors, and it can make the sky darker, which is especially useful when photographing landscapes.
+Polarizing filters also contribute to greater contrast and more saturated colors, and they can make the sky darker, which is especially useful when photographing landscapes.

 Polarizing filters work, however, only when you photograph your subject from an angle, not straight on.
-That is, you’ll stand right in front of a window and shooting, the filter may not be able to remove the reflections in the glass.
-Therefore, make sure you always shooting from an angle.
-There are two types of polarizers; linear and circular.
+That is, if you stand right in front of a window and shoot, the filter may not be able to remove the reflections in the glass.
+Therefore, make sure you’re always shooting from an angle.
+There are two types of polarizers: linear and circular.
 Linear is used with older manual cameras, while the circular is used for cameras with auto focus.

-UV filter improves color reproduction and eliminates blur caused by ultraviolet radiation.
+A UV filter improves color reproduction and eliminates blur caused by ultraviolet radiation.
 Ultraviolet light is invisible to the eye and highly prevalent when shooting in hazy weather, mountainous regions, coastal areas and areas with very clear air.
-UV filters are colorless and does not require any extension of exposure time.
-It is recommended that UV filters are permanently mounted on the lens as a protective filter.
+UV filters are colorless and do not require any extension of exposure time.
+It is recommended that UV filters be permanently mounted on the lens as a protective filter.

 When you attach this filter on top of the lens glass, it is the actual filter that is exposed to any dust and scratches.
 It is much cheaper to replace a filter if you scratch or damage it, than to replace the entire lens.